 Similarly, you can keep two or more particular types of files and remove everything else.
 Say for example, the following command will keep the files that contains .doc and .mp3 extensions.

 $ rm !(*.doc|*.mp3)

 Now, you will see the mp3 and doc files are not deleted.

 These are just ten different type of files.
 Just image you have hundreds of files.
 It would be harder to find each file type and delete them manually.
 This trick will do the job in just one or two seconds.

 Hope this helps.
-If you find this guide useful, please share it on your social networks and support us.
+If you find this guide useful, please share it on your social, professional networks and support us.

 Thanks for stopping by!

 - Subscribe to our Email Newsletter : Sign Up Now